/track/v2/projects/{projectToken}

 Why rate limits exist

-Rate limiting protects against integration errors that could:
+Rate limits protect against integration errors that could:

-- Generate excessive duplicate events (like tracking one page view hundreds of times).
+- Generate excessive duplicate events, such as tracking one page view hundreds of times.

 - Consume Monthly Processing Events (MPE) unnecessarily.